fderepas/unix_memo/markdown/sharing_connection.md

 This page explains how to configure a Raspberry Pi—or any computer with both Wi-Fi and Ethernet—to share its Wi-Fi connection over the Ethernet port.
+It's convenient when you have a single wifi hotspot access by want to use several computers.

 # Architecture